 - Don’t need to fold your suit in half – just needs to be rolled around the rigid structure of bag.

-I’ve met one of co-founders of the Wingman (Jon Gourlay) who introduced me to the product and I’ll be adding my review to London Cyclist after some further hands on testing.
+I’ve met one of co-founders of the Wingman (Jon Gourlay) who introduced me to the product and I’ve reviewed the bag here.

 SuitSak – £65

 With a very wide design, the SuitSak is not something that would instantly appeal to me.
 However, it does have the most competitive price point.

 - Only need to fold your suit in half